Name: Mark Williams

 Early career

-Mark first came to prominence in the early 1990’s at the same time as the likes of John Higgins and Ronnie O’Sullivan, though his career progression was not quite as rapid.
+Mark first came to prominence in the early 1990’s at the same time as the likes of John Higgins and Ronnie O’Sullivan, though his career progression was not to be quite as rapid.
 As an amateur he lost in the junior event of the 1991 World Masters to Higgins, but gained some revenge to win the British U-16 title in the same year.
 Having added the UK U-19 title to that and reaching the final of the Welsh equivalent where he lost to Matthew Stevens, it was time for him to turn professional which he did for 1992/3.

 Pro career